-Golden Spike National Historic Site is located where the first transcontinental railway was completed, joining east and west of the United States, in 1869.
-The historic completion of the Railroad turned a six-month ox-drawn wagon ride into a six-day train journey, paving the way for exploration and settlement of the wild west.
+Golden Spike National Historic Site is located where the first transcontinental railway was completed.
+Here, the east and west of the United States were joined by rail, in 1869.
+The historic completion of the Railroad turned a six-month ox-drawn wagon ride into a six-day train journey.
+This paved the way for exploration and settlement of the wild west.

-At this very spot, a symbolic golden spike was tapped, and the last track laid, joining 1776 miles of railroad, built inward from Omaha in the east and Sacramento to the west.
+At this very spot, a symbolic golden spike was tapped, and the last track laid.
+It joined 1776 miles of railroad, built inward from Omaha in the east and Sacramento to the west.
 That’s longer than the horizontal distance between London and Kiev!

-This is still a worthwhile stop, if not for the brief history lesson, then for last use of a bathroom and to refill your water bottle before proceeding to Spiral Jetty.
-In addition to the Visitor’s Center and location of the railway join, there are also two short self-guided drive routes that will take you along sections of the former railroad route which I will discuss next…
+Overall, Golden Spike is a worthwhile stop.
+Even if you pass on the history lesson, it is the last chance to use a bathroom and refill your water bottle before proceeding to Spiral Jetty.
+In addition to the Visitor’s Center and location of the railway join, there are also two short self-guided drive routes that will take you along sections of the former railroad route which I will discuss next.

 Spiral Jetty and Golden Spike map

 If you don’t know much about the Transcontinental Railroad, The Auto Tour Routes make more sense after visiting the Golden Spike Historic Site.
 Therefore I recommend taking them on the return journey from Spiral Jetty.
 Depending on the time of year you are travelling, the West Tour is commonly closed during the winter months.
 The East Tour is less regularly closed.
 You don’t need a map, just follow the signs.